algolia/instantsearch/docgen/src/guides/routing.md

 You must return a `string`.

 - **`opts.createURL: function({qsModule, location, routeState})`**
-This function allows you to directly change the format of urls that will be created and rendered to the browser bar or widgets.
+This function allows you to directly change the format of urls that will be created and rendered to the browser url bar or widgets.
 This function is called everytime InstantSearch.js needs to create a URL. **The provided options** are:
   - *`qsModule`: object*, a querystring parsing and stringifying module, [full documentation](https://github.com/ljharb/qs).
 We use it internally so we provide it to you as a convenience
   - *`location`: function*, alias to window.location